LoboRich/educ-network/README.md

 ## The Problem

 The pandemic has exposed the faulty education system that we currently have.
-Without face-to-face classes, both teachers and students are having a hard time communicating with each other, thus compromising the quality of education.
-The most affected are the students and teachers in pre-school to grade school level.
-Unlike college students, those who are under the basic education level do not have proper venue for learning.
+Without face-to-face classes, both teachers and students are having a hard time in following the curriculum, thus compromising the quality of education.
+The most affected are the students and teachers in pre-school to grade school level, where learning is crucial because kids are in their formative years.
+Unlike college students, those who are under the basic education level do not have proper and accessible online venue for academics.

 ## Features